-A prioritized subset of our precision medicine use case formative evaluation questions and semistructured interview questions are shown in Table 3 and Table 4, respectively.
-See Appendix 1 for the full Precision Medicine Interview Guide.
+Our precision medicine use case formative evaluation questions and semi-structured interview questions are shown in Table 1 and Table 1Table 2, respectively.
 The questions may have been modified in light of what is learned during the interview and to fit the expertise of the interviewee.
+See Appendix 1 for full Interview Guide.

 Use Case Construct Formative Evaluation Questions Knowledge What are the publicly available (domestic or international) non-proprietary sources of Source(s) information for Genome Variant - Clinical Impact knowledge?
 Solor System Does the integration of ClinVar into the Solor System seem to be a sound and reasonable Integration approach for promoting genomic data set use in a clinical setting?
-Relevance Does our work contribute to advancing precision medicine and genotype-phenotype Relevance interoperability?
+Relevance Does our work contribute to advancing precision medicine and genotype-phenotype interoperability?